Retinol side effects - Retinol is one of the best ingredients you can use to improve your skin...

 A hydrating mask used 2 or 3 times a week helps.
 A good day time moisturizer is important - one that's hydrating and protecting.

 A thin layer of Vaseline applied right before bed (after the Retinol product has had time to dry and soak into skin) does wonders.
 Don't be afraid of Vaseline blocking pores, this is a myth!
 It's molecules are too big..... so as long as you cleanse your face properly in the morning it can seriously help with dryness and flaking.

 This can also be relieved by applying Vaseline at night or a soothing moisturizer over top.

-I'm not good at ignoring an itch, but make sure you don't scratch roughly as skin is already sensitive.
-I sometimes use my finger tips if it really needs it....
+Try make sure you don't scratch roughly as skin is already sensitive.
+Use your finger tips lightly if it really needs an itch!....
 Again, a thin layer of soothing moisturizer over top can make a difference.